erik-ingwersen-ey/PyBlend/README.md

 to achieve the desired quality and quantity.

-### Unrelated parallel machine scheduling problem 🚜 {#unrelated-parallel-machine-scheduling-problem}
+### Unrelated parallel machine scheduling problem 🚜

 This problem focuses on scheduling a set of jobs, each available at a specific time, on unrelated machines.
 The challenge lies in managing the stacking and recovery